-The inlet and outlet sockets are 50mm stainless tube and are located at rear of Grease Boss.
-The sockets are easily connected with the supplied 90 degree flexible coupling or other satisfactory connection.
+The outlet socket is a 50mm stainless tube and is located at rear of Grease Boss.
+The socket is easily connected with the supplied 90 degree flexible coupling or other satisfactory connection.
 A running trap or P-trap should be installed on the outlet to avoid any odour from the utility mains.